50 Things to Do This August in Nova Scotia

 21. New Glasgow Riverfront Jubilee

-Experience 3 days of exceptional music from August 1 to 3 at the New Glasgow Riverfront Jubilee, featuring top East Coast performers in a picturesque open-air amphitheater.
+Experience 3 days of exceptional music at the New Glasgow Riverfront Jubilee, featuring top East Coast performers in a picturesque open-air amphitheater.
 This award-winning event has become a signature Nova Scotia music experience, showcasing both rising local talent and renowned national and international acts.

 Details